Are You Feeling Tired All The Time? Here are 10 Reasons Why

 If you're always tired, one of the first things to do is drink more water.
 Your body needs plenty of fluids to function correctly.
 If you drink enough water, your brain is deprived of oxygen and other nutrients, and it's easier for you to concentrate on tasks that require mental focus.

-You'll also find it harder to sleep at night if you're dehydrated because this will cause your blood vessels to constrict, affecting how quickly your brain gets the energy it needs.
-So be sure you're drinking enough water each day by monitoring how often and how much you go to the toilet or urinate; when your urine is a pale colorless color, you know that your body has had enough fluids for now.
+So be sure you're drinking enough water daily by monitoring how often and how much you go to the toilet or urinate; when your urine is pale and colorless, you know your body has had enough fluids.

 2) You're overeating sugar